-If your goal is to find band members who are compatible with your musical style, personality, and work ethic – and who share similar short and long-term goals – these tips can help.
+Use these 11 tips to find band members who are compatible with your musical style, personality, and work ethic – and who share similar short and long-term goals.

 Unless you’re a solo music artist or a songwriter shopping your material, a great melody and lyrics mean next to nothing if you don’t have a band to perform them with.
 If you are a singer, drummer, guitarist, or any other type of music artist who’s looking to find band members or fellow musicians to jam with, you’re in luck: there is an abundance of resources out there to help you do just that.